Frauke1992/Sample-Size-Recommendations-Rare-Events-Logistic-Regression/README.md

 # Sample Size Recommendations in Rare-Events Logistic Regression
-Code for analyses for master thesis titled "Questioning Sample Size Recommendations in Rare-Events Logistic Regressions – a Simulation Study"
+Code for analyses for master thesis titled "Questioning Sample Size Recommendations in Rare-Events Logistic Regressions – a Simulation Study".

 All data is available on OSF (https://osf.io/8kv5j/?view_only=35dcbd5251ea4c2cb409a67a7ea83db3).